hrydgard/ppsspp-site/docs/development/ppsspp-internals/feature-map.md

 - Tekken 5
 - God of War (both games)
 - Many, many more.

+### Morph

+- Outrun 2006 (flame rings in 4th level on the left, 4 weights IIRC)
+- Motorstorm (vehicles, 1-2 weights only)

 ### Depth buffer reads from the CPU